Efficiently Escaping Saddle Points under Generalized Smoothness via Self-Bounding Regularity: Simulations

 For each $p=2,3,4,5,6$, we consider the following settings for GD: \begin{itemize} \item Step sizes: We consider 30 step sizes $\{\eta_i\}_{i=1}^{30}, \eta_1 < \cdots < \eta_{30}$ evenly spaced on a log scale between $10^{-8}$ and $10^1$, inclusive. \item Initialization: For each step size $\eta_i$, we initialize GD at 4 distributions $\pi_j=\cN(\vecOrigin, c_j\matI_{20})$ for $c_j\in\{2.5, 5, 7.5, 10\}$.
 For each of these 4 distributions $\pi_j$, we draw 100 points $\vecW_0 \sim \pi_j$ to use as our initialization. \item Number of steps: For each $\eta_i$ and each $\vecW_0 \sim \pi_j$, we run GD initialized at $\vecW_0$ with step size $\eta_i$ for $T=1000$ iterations.
 Here as $F$ is known, we analytically compute the gradient. \end{itemize} For each $p$ and initialization $\pi_j$, we consider all 30 possible $\eta_i$, which we plot on the $x$-axis.
 For each $\eta_i$, we consider all 100 initializations $\vecW_0 \sim \pi_j$.
 For each initialization $\vecW_0$, letting $\{\vecW_t\}$ be the resulting sequence of iterates of GD, we compute $\tfrac{\nrm*{\grad F(\vecW_T)}}{F(\vecW_0)}$ for $T=1000$.
 For $\eta_i$ that led to faithful convergence of GD, on the $y$-axis, we then plot the mean of $\tfrac{\nrm*{\grad F(\vecW_T)}}{F(\vecW_0)}$ over those 100 initializations as a blue dot, with blue vertical error bars indicating $\pm 2$ standard deviations.
 We considered the ratio $\tfrac{\nrm*{\grad F(\vecW_T)}}{F(\vecW_0)}$ because for $L$-smooth functions, established optimization theory predicts that this converges at a rate independent of $F(\vecW_0)$ and only depending on $T$ and $L$ \citep{bubeck2015convex}.

-The experiments for \pref{subsec:experimentstoygd} were run on a Jupyter notebook in Python in Google Colab Pro, connected to a single NVIDIA T4 GPU.
+The simulations for \pref{subsec:experimentstoygd} were run on a Jupyter notebook in Python in Google Colab Pro, connected to a single NVIDIA T4 GPU.
 Our code can be found in the attached files.

 \paragraph{Divergence of GD and working step sizes:} We observe that for some $\eta_i$ larger than some threshold depending on $p$ and $\pi_j$, the iterates of GD diverge.
 In particular, the resulting ratio $\tfrac{\nrm*{\grad F(\vecW_T)}}{F(\vecW_0)}$ becomes massive, often on the order of $10^5$ or more, indicating that $\eta_i$ was too large for GD to converge.
 To identify the smallest $\eta_i$ where this first occurs, or equivalently find the largest working step size among $\{\eta_i\}_{i=1}^{30}$, for a given $\pi_j$ and $\eta_i$, we computed the average $\tfrac{\nrm*{\grad F(\vecW_T)}}{F(\vecW_0)}$ over the 100 initializations.
 If this average was 100 or more times larger than this average for $\eta_{i-1}$, we took this as an indication that the iterates of GD with this step size $\eta_i$ or larger step sizes diverge, and for this $p$ and $\pi_j$, we stopped considering any larger $\eta_{i'}$, $i'>i$.
 We then save this $\eta_i$ to indicate the smallest $\eta_i$ for which divergence occurred.
 This $\eta_i$ is indicated with a red line in the following plots.